 Every.
 Single.
 Time.

-If you don’t use Conversion Tracking, you won’t know whether your campaign truly was a success or failure.
+If you don’t use Conversion Tracking, you won’t know whether your The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. truly was a success or failure.
 You’ll guess regarding the number of conversions it brought.
 And you’ll focus on metrics that could be completely independent of a conversion (CPM, CPC, CTR, etc.).

 If your ad leads to a conversion, the only metrics you need to be aware of are Conversions and Cost Per Conversion.
 You want the lowest Cost Per Conversion as is possible.